Tribunal: If INEC Had Conducted Transparent Polls, There Wouldn't Be Unnecessary Tension - Akeregha | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Tribunal: If INEC Had Conducted Transparent Polls, There Wouldn’t Be Unnecessary Tension – Akeregha

-As Nigerians eagerly await the judgment to be delivered by the Presidential Election Petitions Tribunal on the cases filed by opposition candidates challenging the outcome of the Fe, veteran journalist, and public affairs commentator, Igho Akeregha has accused the Independent National Electoral Commission (INEC) of putting citizens of the country through unnecessary tension and anxiety by the way and manner it conducted the elections.
+Veteran journalist and public affairs commentator Igho Akeregha has accused the Independent National Electoral Commission (INEC) of putting citizens of the country through unnecessary tension and anxiety by the way and manner in which it conducted the elections.
+Nigerians are eagerly awaiting the judgement that will be delivered by the Presidential Election Petitions Tribunal on the cases filed by opposition candidates challenging the outcome of the Fe.

-Speaking during an interview on Africa Independent Television’s ‘Kaakaki’ program on Wednesday, September 6, Akeregha, who is a member of the Nigerian Guild Of Editors, argued that there may not have been need for opposition candidates to seek redress in court if INEC had conducted the presidential election in a most credible and transparent manner, thus saving Nigerians from unnecessary apprehension regarding the outcome of the tribunal.
+Akeregha, a member of the Nigerian Guild of Editors, made the argument in an interview on Africa Independent Television’s “Kaakaki” programme on Wednesday, September 6.
+He claimed that if INEC had conducted the presidential election in a highly credible and transparent manner, opposition candidates might not have needed to seek redress in court, sparing Nigerians from needless anxiety.

-He said; “Why is there tension today?
-There is tension because INEC failed to do its work as it was supposed to do.
-If INEC had conducted the elections very transparently, and In a credible manner, and the results are least contested, I am sure that we won’t be sitting down here today, and the country won’t be engulfed in this unnecessary tension.
+“Why is there tension today?” he questioned.
+Because INEC did not complete its tasks as required, there is tension.
+We wouldn’t be seated here today and the nation wouldn’t be mired in needless conflict if INEC had conducted the elections in a very transparent, credible manner, and with the results being the least contested.

-In every four years, or every election cycle, we come back to this same situation where we have to revert to the courts to determine who becomes President, or who becomes governor across the country.
-For me, this is very unnecessary.”
+Every four years, or every election cycle, we find ourselves in the same predicament of having to turn to the courts to decide who will be President or who will be governor across the nation.
+This is wholly unneeded in my opinion.

 )